-These are some of the examples of how the Police Department conducts community policing with the community.
+These are some of the examples of how we police with the community.

-- Escort walks for Early Childhood children for Autism and ADHD
+- We attend community walks for Early Childhood children for Autism and ADHD.

-- Officer lectures for employee safety at jobsite
+- We provide training for employee safety at jobsites.

 Officers respond to a variety of calls that on occasion involve children.
 These situations aren't always ideal and therefore officers utilize Department Police Bears to provide comfort and reassurance to the children they encounter during these difficult times.
 The Bears have the department logo on their t-shirts.